Port Norris, New Jersey

 Port Norris is an unincorporated community and census-designated place (CDP) located within Commercial Township, in Cumberland County, in the U.S. state of New Jersey.
-It is part of the Vineland-Millville- Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
-As of the 2000 United States census, the CDP's population was 1,377.
+It is part of the Vineland-Millville-Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
+As of the 2020 census, Port Norris had a population of 1,111.
 Legislation was passed in 1911, allowing voters to choose to incorporate Port Norris as a borough, independent from Commercial Township, but it was defeated in a referendum.

 History

 On a late night in September 2007, an undercover operation to put a halt to the drag racing was commenced, and up to 62 people were caught participating in a major drag race gathering.
 About 208 summonses were issued and several cars were impounded.

 Geography

 According to the United States Census Bureau, the CDP had a total area of 6.829 mi2, including 6.335 mi2 of land and 0.494 mi2 of water (7.23%).
 Port Norris is located near the mouth of the Maurice River.